preciofishbone/OmniaDocsG2/blocks/form-rollup-block/index.rst

 .. image:: form-rollup-display-list.png

 Form view is used to actually display the forms (but also see "Open form as dialog" below).
-Users can then go to the different steps of the forms that meet the scope, and on to the next form.
+Users can then go trough the different steps of the forms that meet the scope, and on to the next form.

 Here's a simple example of a Form view: